bable5/notes/development/spring.md

 ### Testing

 Spring has a concept of 'test slices'.
-Slices allow spring to only load the classes needed for the thing under test [^1]
+Slices allow spring to only load the classes needed for the thing under test [^1].
+Enable with annotations like `@DataMongoTest`.

 [^1] https://developer.okta.com/blog/2018/09/24/reactive-apis-with-spring-webflux